ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

-  We might also say that an individual with the attribute "mother had a BMI of 17 during pregnancy" is :math:`x_2` times more likely to end up with the attribute "low weight" than if that same child, all other factors held constant, had the attribute "mother had a healthy BMI during pregnancy".
+  We might also say that an individual with the attribute "mother had a BMI of 17 during pregnancy" is :math:`x_2` times more likely to end up with the attribute "low birth weight" than if that same child, all other factors held constant, had the attribute "mother had a healthy BMI during pregnancy".
 We will then say that the attribute "low birth weight" causes the child to have a higher probability of experiencing a bout of diarrheal disease.
 We then attribute health loss to this